Gokuldroid/Gokuldroid.github.io_old/_posts/2017-11-19-java-perf-matters-1.markdown

 **Conclusion :**

-It is clear that preparing size before adding yeilds better performance while adding.
+It is clear that preparing size before adding yields better performance while adding.
 Initally arraylist will have default capacity of 10.
-When the arraylist grows internal array is grown to accomodate the data.If we know the size before inserting data it is better to create array with size make **ensureCapacity(size)** to pre-allocate size so that we can avoid unncessary operations like creating array,copying old array to new array etc.
+When the arraylist grows internal array is grown to accommodate the data.If we know the size before inserting data it is better to create array with size make **ensureCapacity(size)** to pre-allocate size so that we can avoid unnecessary operations like creating array,copying old array to new array etc.